FreedomPay Announces Integration with Castles Technology to Expand Commerce Offering Globally

 The partnership brings a unique consumer experience powered by loyalty and value-added services to millions of merchants globally.

-Philadelphia, Pennsylvania, Nov.
-16, 2022, the commerce technology partner of choice for global leaders across hospitality, retail, restaurants and sports and entertainment, announce today a partnership with Castles Technology, a globally recognized and industry-leading manufacturer of payment hardware solutions.
+PHILADELPHIA, Nov.
+17, 2022 (GLOBE NEWSWIRE) -- FreedomPay, the commerce technology partner of choice for global leaders across hospitality, retail, restaurants and sports and entertainment, announce today a partnership with Castles Technology, a globally recognized and industry-leading manufacturer of payment hardware solutions.

 "FreedomPay creates a world-class experience for consumers through optimized speed, security, and personalization," said Chris Kronenthal, President of FreedomPay.
 "By partnering with Castles, merchants can provide a best-in-class commerce experience for consumers globally."